 Yachting is not a singular lifestyle.
 While the rich and famous may enjoy a chartered trip to Monte Carlo, countless others aspire to a life of owning a boat they can actually live on.
 When a houseboat is too stationary, you look for livable yachts for sale.

-Finding the right model, of course, is absolutely crucial.
+Finding the right model, of course, is absolutely crucial when selecting a liveaboard boat.
 If you are going to live on a boat, you should give as much thought to the buying process as you would buy a house.
 That means plenty of research, trips to potential options, and more.
 But at the same time, it also means knowing exactly what to look for.
 Keep reading to get an idea of the features that matter, along with some options that may just be perfect for you.

 Know Your Needs